 - Section 1.
-Purpose of the Disclosure Certificate.
+Purpose of the Undertaking.
 This Undertaking is being executed and delivered by the Authority and the Department for the benefit of the Bondowners. - Section 2.
 Definitions.
-In addition to the definitions set forth in the Indenture, which apply to any capitalized term used in this Undertaking unless otherwise defined in this Section, the following capitalized terms shall have the following meanings: - "Annual Financial Information" means the financial information (based on financial statements prepared in accordance with generally accepted accounting principles ("GAAP") as in effect from time to time, for governmental units as prescribed by the Governmental Accounting Standards Board) or operating data with respect to the Department and the Pledged Revenues, delivered at least annually pursuant to Section 3 hereof, of the type set forth in the Official Statement, including but not limited to, such financial information and operating data set forth on the tables under the caption "PLEDGED REVENUES." - "Audited Financial Statements" means the annual financial statements for the Department prepared in accordance with GAAP as in effect from time to time, audited by such auditor as may then be required or permitted by the laws of the State of New Mexico. - "Bondowner" or "owner of the Bonds" means the registered owner of the Bonds, and so long as the Bonds are subject to the book entry system, any Beneficial Owner as such term is defined in the Indenture. - "Events" means any of the events listed in Section 4(a) of this Disclosure Certificate. - "MSRB" means the Municipal Securities Rulemaking Board.
-The address of the MSRB as of the date hereof is 1900 Duke Street, Suite 600, Alexandria, Virginia 22314; Telephone (703) 797-6600; Fax (703) 797-6700. - "Official Statement" means the final Official Statement delivered in connection with the original issue and sale of the Bonds. - "Report Date" means March 31 of each year, beginning in 2010, or if March 31 is not a business day, the first business day after March 31.
+In addition to the definitions set forth in the Indenture, which apply to any capitalized term used in this Undertaking unless otherwise defined in this Section, the following capitalized terms shall have the following meanings: - "Annual Financial Information" means the financial information (based on financial statements prepared in accordance with generally accepted accounting principles ("GAAP") as in effect from time to time, for governmental units as prescribed by the Governmental Accounting Standards Board) or operating data with respect to the Department and the Pledged Revenues, delivered at least annually pursuant to Section 3 hereof, of the type set forth in the Official Statement, including but not limited to, such financial information and operating data set forth on the tables under the caption "PLEDGED REVENUES." - "Audited Financial Statements" means the annual financial statements for the Department prepared in accordance with GAAP as in effect from time to time, audited by such auditor as may then be required or permitted by the laws of the State of New Mexico. - "Bondowner" or "owner of the Bonds" means the registered owner of the Bonds, and so long as the Bonds are subject to the book entry system, any Beneficial Owner as such term is defined in the Indenture. - "Events" means any of the events listed in Section 4(a) of this Disclosure Undertaking. - "MSRB" means the Municipal Securities Rulemaking Board.
+The address of the MSRB as of the date hereof is 1900 Duke Street, Suite 600, Alexandria, Virginia 22314; Telephone (703) 797-6600; Fax (703) 797-6700. - "Official Statement" means the final Official Statement delivered in connection with the original issue and sale of the Bonds.